CommunityEnterpriseLinuxKickstarts/xfce4-amdesktop/README.md

 	*mythtv has full sudo power for root
 	Password for the live user(mythtv)=mythtv
-	*sshd disabled by default and blocked from mythtv user, to change; reset mythtv password with terminal:
+	*sshd disabled by default and blocked from mythtv user, to change;
+	<h1><b>DO NOT SKIP THIS STEP OR YOUR BOX WILL BE INSECURE if YOU OPEN SSHD!</b></h1>
+	reset mythtv password with terminal:

 		passwd mythtv

-	then remove entry "DenyUsers mythtv" from /etc/ssh/sshd_config
+	then remove entry "DenyUsers mythtv" from /etc/ssh/sshd_config and run:
+			systemctl daemon-reload
+			systemctl enable sshd
+			systemctl start sshd

 *Note using this frontend image with automythserver requires a configured VPN server.
 Configure (generate keys/certs as needed) your automythserver vpn prior to attempting to connect.